If you have diabetes, you’ll hear your healthcare team talking to you about cholesterol quite a lot. But what is cholesterol?

 Therefore, this blog and video explains how good and bad cholesterol comes about.

+Before we answer the question what is cholesterol we need to quickly understand another form of fat – triglycerides.
 Triglycerides is probably another word you have had mentioned during your visits to the doctors.
 Triglycerides are fat.
 In fact, most of the fat in your body is in the form of triglycerides.
 Specifically, triglycerides are the fat that your body stores and will release for energy.

 Triglycerides consist of 2 components.
 A backbone or a spine called glycerol.
 Attached to the glycerol are 3 (hence TRIglycerides) fatty acids.
 You might remember we have different types of fatty acids.
 Namely, trans, saturated, mono and polyunsaturated fatty acids.